-Inbound marketing is a methodology developed by HubSpot in 2005.
+Inbound marketing is a customer-centric approach focusing on attracting and engaging potential leads through valuable content rather than interruptive advertising techniques.
 The concept is very similar to permission marketing, a term that first came out on Seth Godin’s book Permission Marketing: Turning Strangers into Friends and Friends into Customers, published in 1999.

 Although the concept of attracting website traffic and converting this traffic to paying customers through valuable and informative content has been around for decades, the introduction of inbound marketing forms an actual foundation for the concept.

 Since then, inbound marketing has become a multi-million dollar industry, sprouting discussion groups and online communities, and changing the way marketers do content marketing and SEO over the past decade.